houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 5. Here's a formal [proof](https://courses.grainger.illinois.edu/cs373/su2011/lectures/lecture10.pdf "proof") demonstrating that all theoretical regular expressions act as syntactic sugar for regular languages (URL valid at the time of writing).

-6. DFAs, NFAs, regular languages, regular grammars and regular expressions are all intrinsically tied to each other.

-7. Here's a [formal definition](https://www.khoury.northeastern.edu/home/vkp/390-fl07/FA-Formal-Definitions.pdf "formal definition") of a DFA (URL valid at the time of writing).
+6. Here's a [formal definition](https://www.khoury.northeastern.edu/home/vkp/390-fl07/FA-Formal-Definitions.pdf "formal definition") of a DFA (URL valid at the time of writing).

-8. Visit [regexper.com](https://regexper.com/ "regexper.com") to visualise any JavaScript regular expression as a railroad diagram.
+7. Visit [regexper.com](https://regexper.com/ "regexper.com") to visualise any JavaScript regular expression as a railroad diagram.

-9. Nondeterministic PDAs, context-free languages and context-free grammars are all intrinsically tied to each other.
+8. Nondeterministic PDAs, context-free languages and context-free grammars are all intrinsically tied to each other.

-10. Here's a [formal definition](https://www.khoury.northeastern.edu/home/vkp/390-fl07/Pushdown-Automata.pdf "formal definition") of a PDA (URL valid at the time of writing).
+9. Here's a [formal definition](https://www.khoury.northeastern.edu/home/vkp/390-fl07/Pushdown-Automata.pdf "formal definition") of a PDA (URL valid at the time of writing).

-11. This does not imply that JavaScript regular expressions act as syntactic sugar for context-free languages.

 I was originally inspired to write this article after reading [Abdur-Rahmaan Janhangeer](https://www.compileralchemy.com/ "Abdur-Rahmaan Janhangeer")'s article - [Regex Engines: History and Contributions](https://www.linkedin.com/pulse/regex-engines-history-contributions-abdur-rahmaan-janhangeer "Regex Engines: History and Contributions").